lirondavid/ESrank/README.txt

 [lower,upper] = ESrank(1.025,41,8)

-Copyright (C) Avishai Wool and Liron David, 2019.
+Copyright (C) Liron David and Avishai Wool, 2019.
 All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by